 Harry and Meghan will head to Nigeria after duke visits UK next month

-They were invited by the west African country’s chief of defence staff.
+Harry and Meghan will head to Nigeria after duchess ‘skips Invictus Games UK leg’

+Harry will attend a ceremony marking the 10th anniversary of the Invictus Games in London

-The Duke and Duchess of Sussex will visit Nigeria next month after Harry attends an event in the UK.
+The Duke and Duchess of Sussex will travel together to Nigeria next month shortly after Harry’s solo visit to the UK to celebrate an Invictus Games milestone.

-He will attend a ceremony marking the 10th anniversary of the Invictus Games at London’s St Paul’s Cathedral on Wednesday May 8, though it is not known if Meghan will join him.
+Harry will attend a ceremony marking the 10th anniversary of the Invictus Games at London’s St Paul’s Cathedral on Wednesday May 8, though it is understood Meghan will skip the UK leg of the tour.

 The couple will then head to Nigeria after being invited by the west African country’s chief of defence staff, who met Harry in Germany last September at Invictus Games Dusseldorf.